Skip to content

 Ismailia Archeology Museum

-The museum has 3800 artifacts from various historical stages.
-The most important pieces on display that were discovered in Ismailia Governorate include a granite statue of the Sphinx from the Middle Kingdom era, and a marble sarcophagus of a person called Jed Hoor dating back to the Ptolemaic era, in addition to a pyramid from the era of King Ramses II that was discovered in the city of Qantara Sharq during the Digging the Suez Canal.
+The museum has 3800 artefacts from various historical stages.
+The most important pieces on display that were discovered in Ismailia Governorate include a granite statue of the Sphinx from the Middle Kingdom era and a marble sarcophagus of a person called Jed Hoor dating back to the Ptolemaic era, in addition to a pyramid from the era of King Ramses II that was discovered in the city of Qantara Sharq during the Digging the Suez Canal.

 Timsah Lake

 Timsah Lake is one of the four salty water lakes through which the Suez Canal passes in northern Egypt.
-The lakes from north to south are Lake Manzala, Lake Timsah, el-Murrah great Lake, and el-Murrah Lesser Lake.
+The lakes from north to south are Lake Manzala, Lake Timsah, el-Murrah Great Lake, and El-Murrah Lesser Lake.

 El-Murrah Lakes